KrisAirdancer/Algorithms-Practice/algs-project-log.md

 - Completed LeetCode 15: 3Sum.
   - Re-watched the NeetCode video and was able to put together my own variation of the solution.
   - I am still a bit uncertain about what this problem.
 I think I am misunderstanding what qualifies as a duplicate and how we handle this case.
 I'm at maybe 85% understanding on this one.
+- Completed LeetCode 110: Balanced Binary Tree.
+  - Was able to do this one without any help.

 **May 19, 2023**
 - Just realized that the Iterative BFS solution I wrote yesterday was actually an Iterative DFS.